Community Services & Programs

-Today, there are approximately 1,600 Auxiliary Constables nation-wide (over 700 in British Columbia).
+Today, there are approximately 1,600 Auxiliaries nation-wide (over 700 in British Columbia).
 These men and women dedicate countless hours to their communities and to the detachments they support.

-Currently an Auxiliary Constable is an unarmed, unpaid, uniformed RCMP volunteer whose primary purpose is to participate in community policing services.
-RCMP Auxiliary Constables in British Columbia are granted Peace Officer status by virtue of Provincial appointments.
+Currently an Auxiliary is an unarmed, unpaid, uniformed RCMP volunteer whose primary purpose is to participate in community policing services.
+RCMP Auxiliaries in British Columbia are granted Peace Officer status by virtue of Provincial appointments.

-Burnaby citizens have long been beneficiaries of countless hours of service provided by the volunteers of the Auxiliary Constable Program.
-Auxiliary Constables in Burnaby assist RCMP Regular Members with some limited duties.
+Burnaby citizens have long been beneficiaries of countless hours of service provided by the volunteers of the Auxiliary Program.
+Auxiliaries in Burnaby assist RCMP Regular Members with some limited duties.
 Under direct supervision, they participate in RCMP supported community events and programs, crime prevention initiatives, community presence, search and rescue, parades and other ceremonial events.

-What qualifications do you need to have to be an Auxiliary Constable?
+What qualifications do you need to have to be an Auxiliary?

 In order to apply you must:

-What kind of training does an Auxiliary Constable receive?
+What kind of training does an Auxiliary receive?

 There is a midterm and a final exam.